 Creating a Computer Security Incident Response Team

-This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT).
-This course provides a high-level overview of the key issues and decisions that must be addressed in establishing a CSIRT.
-As part of the course, attendees will develop an action plan that can be used as a starting point in planning and implementing their CSIRT.
+This one-day course is designed for managers and project leaders who have been tasked with implementing a computer security incident response team (CSIRT) or similar capability.
+This course provides a high-level overview of the key issues and decisions that must be addressed in establishing an incident management capability.
+The course can also be used as an introduction to incident management and CSIRT activities, responsibilities, and services for incident handlers and also for those who work with incident handlers.
+As part of the course, attendees will develop an action plan that can be used as a starting point in planning and implementing their specific capability.

 The course is composed of lectures and class exercises.
-Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT, and the types of resources and infrastructure needed to support a team.
-Additionally, attendees will identify policies and procedures that should be established and implemented when creating a CSIRT.
+Participants will learn the requirements for establishing an effective CSIRT, the various organizational models for a CSIRT, the variety and level of services that can be provided by a CSIRT (based on the FIRST CSIRT Services Framework), and the types of resources and infrastructure needed to support a capability.
+Additionally, attendees will identify policies and procedures that should be established and implemented when creating such an entity.

-Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams, which is scheduled immediately following the Creating a CSIRT course.
+Attendees may also want to register for the three-day companion course, Managing Computer Security Incident Response Teams.

-- current and prospective CSIRT managers; C-level managers such as CIOs, CSOs, CROs; and project leaders interested in establishing or starting a CSIRT
+- current and prospective CSIRT managers; C-level managers such as CIOs, CSOs, CROs; and project leaders interested in establishing, starting, or understanding a CSIRT

-- other staff who interact with CSIRTs and would like to gain a deeper understanding of how CSIRTs operate.
-For example, CSIRT constituents; higher-level management; media relations, legal counsel, law enforcement, human resources, audit, or risk management staff
+- other staff who interact with CSIRTs, incident management capabilities, or incident handlers and would like to gain a deeper understanding of how each operates.
+For example, CSIRT constituents, higher-level management, media relations, legal counsel, law enforcement, human resources, audit, insider risk, or risk management staff

 This course will help participants to

-- understand the requirements for establishing an effective CSIRT
+- identify the requirements for establishing an effective CSIRT or incident management capability

-- strategically plan the development and implementation of a new CSIRT
+- strategically plan the development and implementation of a new capability

-- highlight issues associated with assembling a responsive, effective team of computer security professionals
+- highlight issues associated with assembling a responsive, effective team of cybersecurity or incident handling professionals

 - identify policies and procedures that should be established and implemented

-- understand the variety and level of services that can be provided by a CSIRT
+- recognize the variety and level of services that can be provided by an incident management capability

-- CSIRT mission, objectives, and level of authority
+- developing appropriate mission, objectives, and level of authority

 - range and levels of provided services